education

 Peloton, Apple Fitness+, FitOn, and dozens of AI-powered workout generators can create a personalized exercise program in seconds.
 They can track your reps, monitor your heart rate, and adjust difficulty based on your performance data.
 They are impressive pieces of technology.
 And they are not replacing fitness instructors.

-Fitness instructors -- formally classified as Exercise Trainers and Group Fitness Instructors -- have an overall AI exposure of just 9% in 2025, with an automation risk of 7%.
-By 2028, those numbers rise to only 18% and 13% respectively.
-In a world where many professions face significant AI disruption, fitness instruction sits in a remarkably protected position.
+Fitness instructors -- formally classified as Exercise Trainers and Group Fitness Instructors -- have an overall AI exposure of just 9% in 2025, with an automation risk of 7% [Fact].
+By 2028, those numbers rise to only 18% and 13% respectively [Estimate].
+In a world where many professions face significant AI disruption, fitness instruction sits in a remarkably protected position -- and the reasons are written into the very physics of human movement.

 The Task Breakdown Explains Why

 The data tells a clear story about what AI can and cannot do in fitness.
-Designing personalized workout programs sits at 30% automation -- and this is where AI genuinely shines.
+Designing personalized workout programs sits at 30% automation -- and this is where AI genuinely shines [Fact].
 Algorithm-driven program design that accounts for goals, fitness level, equipment availability, and injury history is increasingly sophisticated.
-Client progress tracking and plan adjustment runs at 35% automation, with wearables and apps providing data that once required a trainer's observation.
+Future Personal Training, Freeletics, and Whoop Coach can all generate weekly programs that, on paper, look as good as what a trainer would write.
+Client progress tracking and plan adjustment runs at 35% automation, with wearables and apps providing data that once required a trainer's observation [Fact].

-The numbers tell a growth story.
-Approximately 370,000 exercise trainers and group fitness instructors work in the United States, with a median annual wage of about ,000.
-The Bureau of Labor Statistics projects 14% growth through 2034 -- more than three times the national average.
+The numbers tell a growth story that few professions can match.
+Approximately 370,000 exercise trainers and group fitness instructors work in the United States, with a median annual wage of about $45,000 [Fact].
+The Bureau of Labor Statistics projects 14% growth through 2034 -- more than three times the national average [Fact].
 This makes fitness instruction one of the fastest-growing occupations in the country.

 How This Differs From Personal Trainers